 Specifically, Marchant~\cite{Marchant2001:The-probability} posed the likelihood of ties beyond certain positional scoring rules under the i.i.d.~uniform distribution, known as the {\em Impartial Culture (IC)} in social choice, as an open question in 2001, but we are not aware of any progress afterwards.
-IC has been a popular choice in social choice mainly because it simplifies analysis, but it has also been widely criticized of being unrealistic~\citep{Lehtinen2007:Unrealistic}.
+While IC has been a popular choice in social choice theory, it has also been widely criticized of being unrealistic~\citep{Lehtinen2007:Unrealistic}.

-In fact, the question is already highly challenging under IC as illustrated in Example~\ref{ex:intro}.
+In fact, the question is already highly challenging under IC as illustrated in Example~\ref{ex:intro} below.
 Consider the probability of $3$-way ties under the Borda rule for $3$ alternatives and $n$ agents.
-Borda is a {positional scoring rule} that scores each alternative according to its rank.
+Borda is a {positional scoring rule}, which scores every alternative according to its rank.
 Under Borda, each agent uses a linear order over the alternatives to represent his/her preferences, and the $i$-th ranked alternative gets $m-i$ points.
 The winners are the alternatives with maximum total points.

 \begin{ex} Let $\ma = \{1,2,3\}$ denote the set of alternatives.
-For each linear order $R$ over $\ma$, let $X_R$ denote the random variable that represents the number of agents whose votes are $R$, when their votes are generated uniformly at random (i.e.~IC).
+For each linear order $R$ over $\ma$, let $X_R$ denote the random variable that represents the number of agents whose votes are $R$, when their votes are generated uniformly at random (i.e., IC).
 For example, $X_{123}$ represents the multiplicity of $1\succ 2\succ 3$.
 Then, the probability of $3$-way ties under Borda w.r.t.~IC can be represented by the probability for the following system of linear equations to hold, where (\ref{eq:firstcond}) states that alternatives $1$ and $2$ are tied, (\ref{eq:secondcond}) states that $2$ and $3$ are tied, and (\ref{eq:thirdcond}) states that $1$ and $3$ are tied. \end{ex}